p4scu41/notes/CSS/CSS.md

 ```

 Filters can be applied to various HTML elements, including images, backgrounds, borders, and even entire div containers.
 The backdrop-filter property offers similar effects but applies them to the area behind an element, requiring the element itself to be transparent or semi-transparent to reveal the effect.

+## isolate

+The **isolation** controls whether an element creates a new **stacking context**.
+When set to **isolate**, it prevents the element's content from blending with its background, especially when using CSS blend modes or managing **Z-index** layering in complex layouts.
+This ensures that effects like mix-blend-mode are confined within the isolated element and do not affect elements outside of it.

+## inset

+It is a shorthand that corresponds to the top, right, bottom, and/or left properties.
+It has the same multi-value syntax of the margin shorthand.
+For this property to take effect it has to have the position property specified.